edurso/dotfiles/README.md

 The `dropbox.sh` will launch all dropbox dameon's installed under `~/dropbox` on system startup.
 Thus, it should be added to the list of system startup applications.

+### Obsidian

+The Obsidian package is not available on `apt` or as a ppa, so it needs to be installed manually.
+Find the latest released debian package [here](https://github.com/obsidianmd/obsidian-releases/releases/latest), and install with `sudo apt install ./<download-name>.deb`

 ### Desktop